Gumpsj/scratch-gui/README.md

 However, my extension works and the children were very happy: D

 In order to use an Arduino Uno with Scratch 3.0 we need to access serial port.
-It's not possible directly from Scratch, so we can use node.js and websockets: Scratch extension will receive data from websocket.
+As I know, it's not possible directly from Scratch, so we can use node.js and websockets: Scratch extension will receive data from websocket.
 Arduino Uno has to be programmed with the custom firmware provided.

 Follow original LLK instruction and once installed scratch-gui from this repository you need to start websocket/serial server on the PC where Arduino is connected before use extension.